-Additionally you may find that your phone is prioritizing LTE connections over 3G connections, even if the LTE connection is weak.
-Fortunately you have control over the types of networks to which you are connecting, so you can elect to stop connecting to LTE networks on your Marshmallow phone and instead force it to connect to 3G or 2G networks instead.
+Fortunately, you have control over the types of networks to which you are connecting, so you can elect to stop connecting to LTE networks on your Marshmallow phone and instead force it to connect to 3G or 2G networks instead.

 How to Only Connect to 3G and 2G Networks in Android Marshmallow

 The steps in this article were performed on a Samsung Galaxy On5, in the Android Marshmallow operating system.
 Completing these steps will stop your phone from connecting to any LTE networks.
 Note that this may result in a reduction in download speeds and your ability to perform certain actions on your device when connected to a mobile or cellular network.

 Step 3: Touch the Mobile networks button.

 Step 4: Select the Network mode option.

 Step 5: Tap one of the bottom three options to prevent your device from connecting to LTE networks.

 Note that this will not have any effect on your ability to connect to and use data on a Wi-Fi network.

 Now that you know how to stop connecting to LTE networks in Android Marshmallow, you can use this setting to control the speed of the networks that the device can access.